LivelyKernel/lively.next/README.md

 - `brotli`
 - `aspell`.

+> [!TIP]
+>
+> If you want to change files outside of `lively` (i.e., in a normal editor), while still having the changes be available in lively when opening the file, you'll need to install `entr` from its [repository](https://github.com/eradman/entr).
+Usually, when working inside of `lively.next`, this will not be an issue, but it can be handy when working heavily on the core of `lively`.

 ### Installation Instructions

 1. Clone this repository and run the `install.sh` script.
 This will install the necessary dependencies.
 Please note, that this process will take a few minutes.